 Spotting the Doppelganger

-From a digital footprint perspective these two individuals may appear to be of equal risk, but to protect your business, you must distinguish the authentic new user from the fraudster.
+From a digital footprint perspective these two individuals may appear to be of equal risk, but to protect your business, you must distinguish the authentic new user from the malicious actor.
 You don’t want to leave a wide-open door for fraudsters to attack your businesses, of course, but at the same time, it is also not prudent to simply block any users who appear to have no digital history.

 In many parts of the world, internet access has spread far and wide.
 Having access to digital channels promotes financial inclusion and breaks down the barriers of economic stratification.
 The person who is new to the internet should be given a chance to participate in the digital economy and the upward mobility that comes with it.